wa1995/Contact-Management-Application/README.md

 # Contact Management Application
 Deployment Link : https://mellow-bavarois-e23158.netlify.app//

+In the project directory, you can run:

+npm start
+Runs the app in the development mode.

 ## Overview

 As the lead developer for a Contact Management Application, I successfully designed and implemented a dynamic and intuitive system for organizing and managing contacts.
 This comprehensive solution ensures a seamless user experience, with features such as persistent data storage, contact addition, and deletion.